 Functional training is all about movements not muscles.
 Instead of focusing on a muscle in isolation, functional training looks at how the muscles work together to improve the way we “function” in everyday movement.

 In truth, functional training is a combination of all these skills.
 Functional training is training to improve for a purpose.
-Wikipedia defines functional training as “a classification of exercise which involves training the body for the activities performed in daily life.”
 What this means is that functional training will differ slightly for every individual, however there are principles of movement which mimic the way the body is built to move, and these tend to apply to almost everyone.

 Functional Movement Patterns

 Exercise, at its very simplest, is just movement.
 These movements are primal; our bodies are designed to move.
 There are 7 basic movement patterns, which most exercises will fall into.
 Practising exercises which develop and master these movement patterns will build functional strength which can be transferred into all other aspects of your life, from sport to daily function.
 If you watch a child, they will naturally learn these moves as they develop their range of movement.